daylerees/scientist-laravel/README.md

 ];
 ```

-Finally, register the Facade within the 'aliases' section of 'config/app.php'.
+Finally, register the Facade within the `aliases` section of `config/app.php`.

 ```php